-Baby is a few years too young for “ants on a log,” – he might not have the teeth for it, for one thing – but he also might be coming up on the age where he is starting to ask for a little more variety from his food, just to keep things interesting.
-The days are passing when he will be happy with a brownish-orangish-green mush when the rest of the family is munching on a plate full of bright colors and interesting new shapes.
+Baby is a few years too young for “ants on a log,” – they might not have the teeth for it, for one thing – but they also might be coming up on the age where they are starting to ask for a little more variety from their food, just to keep things interesting.
+The days are passing when they will be happy with a brownish-orangish-green mush when the rest of the family is munching on a plate full of bright colors and interesting new shapes.
 What Baby needs, at this point, is something in the middle.

 Pasta and mini-meatballs